zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 However, since I might need to modify the gain in real time during the live stream, I created **8 snapshots**, ranging from **46 dB** to **39 dB**.
-This is much easier than trying to turn a virtual knob, in real-time: Something very hard to manipulate with precision.
+This is much easier than trying to turn a virtual knob in real-time: Something tough to manipulate with precision.

 {{img(
   src="/images/2025/12/babyface-snapshots.png"